Event marketing can be a bit stressful—you have to coordinate vendors, anticipate issues, and worst of all, what if nobody shows up?

 Whether you’re just going to be posting organically or you’re going to invest in some ads, Facebook will likely be high on your list of channels to distribute your promo video.

 If you’re planning to advertise on Facebook, it makes sense to also use Instagram, since you can choose either placement from the Ads Manager.
 That said, the two platforms do have different advertising (and organic) requirements for video, so be sure you’re up to date on all the current Instagram specifications and best practices.

 Planning to promote your event to a more business-like crowd?
 Don’t forget about LinkedIn.

 Last but certainly not least, you may also want to distribute your video on the world’s second largest search engine with built-in social networking features.

-Ready to start creating your own promotional videos and promote an event?
+Ready to start creating your own event marketing strategies and promote an event with videos?
 With Promo, creating videos is easy, affordable and simple.
 We have everything you need to get started with video creation, from high-quality footage to pre-edited music and a lot more.